nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * Each method in the `Command` class would call on an `asset` class method which will manipulate the attributes inside it

 #### `Parser`
+The parser parses the description of the command.
+It first calls the validator class to validate the parameters and then returns a command.

 #### `Storage`